 Are Service Animals Allowed at Events?
 A Comprehensive Guide

 The Americans with Disabilities Act (ADA) makes it clear that service animals are allowed in public facilities and accommodations.
-According to Titles II and III of the ADA, service animals must be allowed to accompany their handler anywhere in the building or facility where members of the public, program participants, customers, or customers are allowed.
+According to Titles II and III of the ADA, service animals must be allowed to accompany their handler anywhere in the building or facility where members of the public, program participants, and customers are allowed.
 Even if the company or public program has a “no pets” policy, they cannot deny entry to a person with a service animal.
 Therefore, while the “no pets” policy is legally valid, it does not permit the exclusion of service animals.

 When it comes to events, service animals are allowed in most places.
 On the other hand, emotional support animals are not protected by the United States Disability Act and may be denied entry to public transportation such as buses or trains.
 However, many places allow small pets, so you may not encounter any issues with certain modes of public transport.
 Some races even allow service dogs to participate.